dolimpio/abn-assignment/README.md

 If you execute the endpoint/command more than once the data will be duplicate.

 > [!NOTE]
 If you want to restart everything from scratch, don't forget to delete the contents of database/data and database/logs.
+(This folders will be create automatically after running the docker compose command.
+They will only appear locally)

 If you have any doubts or inquiries please don't doub contacting me by email or LinkedIn:
 [LinkedIn](https://www.linkedin.com/in/david-olimpio-silva/)